IBM/knative-quarkus-bench/README.md

 Note that the `curl` command simply posts a Cloud Event to the broker and exits, returning the HTTP status code `202 Accepted`.
 (The `-v` option tells `curl` to show the HTTP status code.)
-You need to set up a listener for the event returned from the service if you want to receive the returned value.
+In order to receive the returned value, a listener must be configured for the event returned from the service.